tzhsu211/CVS/README.md

 <img width="1308" alt="image" src="https://github.com/user-attachments/assets/5682ed9b-fc09-40d4-b294-c439df7f20ea" />

-In summary, the **Google BERT** and **BERT base** models show the best overall performance, suggesting that fine-tuning these models for further epochs and hyperparameter tuning could yield even better results.
+In summary, the **Google BERT** and **BERT base** models showed the best overall performance, suggesting that fine-tuning these models for additional epochs and hyperparameter tuning could yield even better results.

 ## Evaluation
-The evaluation is done using the Mean Squared Error (MSE) and R-squared (R2) metrics.
+Evaluation is done using the Mean Squared Error (MSE) and R-squared (R2) metrics.
 Both models are evaluated using these metrics, and the results are monitored throughout the training process.

 ### Prerequisites
 * Python 3.x